-Athens to Kilini to Zakynthos
+How to travel to Zakynthos without flying

 The journey by bus to the Peloponnese port of Kilini takes approx. 4.5 hours.
 Don’t be put off by this, even when full the bus is quite comfortable and there’s a stop for about 20 minutes mid-way for a toilet break anytime to purchase snacks and drinks.

-Created by Zakynthian Giorgo Theodosis (Greeks may know him as the creator of telephone directory service 11880), he created the “Fior Di Levante” specifically to operate the route Kilini to Zakynthos.
+Created by Zakynthian Giorgo Theodosis (Greeks may know him as the creator of telephone directory service 11880), he created the “Fior Di Levante” specifically to operate the route Kyllini to Zakynthos.
 Ashamed of the ferries offered by other operators, he wanted only the best for his island, believing (correctly) that the first impression a traveller receives is the most important.

 Fior Di Levante

-As you can see, it’s a beautiful ship and we were afforded the opportunity to visit the Captain on the Bridge.
+As you can see, it’s a beautiful ship and I was lucky enough to have the opportunity to visit the Captain on the Bridge.
 Personally, it seems a shame to use such a beautiful ship for a short distance.
 It is so well equipped that it would be better served for a longer journey from Piraeus to Zakynthos (currently there are no ferries that operate this route).
-But I guess the logistics of applying for this – being Greece and all – would take years to approve.
+But I guess the logistics of applying for this would take years to approve.

-Internet on Levante Feries
+Internet on Levante Ferries

 Another plus for this ferry is the great internet they provide free of charge.
 So once you’ve taken some great photos of the views, you can immediately share them with your friends.